What's new

 Most design tools assume you start from a blank canvas.
 VisionLabs assumes identity work is construction — there is a grid, there are ratios, there is a documented system underneath every mark that lasts.
 The tools should reflect that.

-VisionLabs is built around two surfaces.
+VisionLabs is built around three surfaces.
 Workspace (at /v1) is where you talk to a swarm of expert AI design agents.
-Studio (at /v2) is the precision vector canvas where the result is refined, with real construction grids, bezier curves, and brand exports.
-They are designed to flow into each other — generate a mark in Workspace, click Open in Studio, refine it, export it.
+Studio (at /v2) is the precision image & vector canvas where the result is refined, with real construction grids, bezier curves, and brand exports.
+Library (at /v3) is your design library plus a 2D/3D logo lab — saves, collections, moodboards, and the Lab mode for extruding logos in 3D with shaders.
+They flow into each other — generate a mark in Workspace, click Open in Studio, refine it, keep it in Library.

 Workspace (v1)Studio (v2)